rozsass/text-dev-editor/_pages/home.md

 * [Markdown](https://en.wikipedia.org/wiki/Markdown),
 * presentation platforms like MS PowerPoint or LaTex beamer.

-## Type of edits
-1. Ask for explanation on points that are not clear.
-2. Suggest unifying terms that refer to the same object, and settling down on a single abbreviation if necessary.
-3. Ask authors to be more specific.
-When they say `important`, often it should be noted why or for whom.

 ## Language skills

 I am *not* a native English speaker.
 I make some language edits as I go along to help readers, and some stylistic suggestions.
 However, if you are not a native English speaker, you may need a language editor.